MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 For more information about permissions, see [Directory Readers role in Azure Active Directory for Azure SQL](/azure/azure-sql/database/authentication-aad-directory-readers-role?view=azuresql&preserve-view=true).

-## Create a key vault and add credentials as a secret
+## Create a key vault and add credentials as a secret in the key vault

 For security, you can store the domain account (which you created previously in Active Directory) in a key vault.